 Hodgkin lymphoma is a cancer of lymph tissue found in the lymph nodes, spleen, liver, and bone marrow.
 Anaplastic large cell lymphoma (ALCL) is a rare type of Non-Hodgkin Lymphoma.
 Lymphoma occurs when lymphocytes, a type of white blood cell, grow abnormally.

-If available, codes for a procedure, device or diagnosis are listed below for informational purposes only, and do not guarantee member coverage or provider reimbursement.
+If available, codes are listed below for informational purposes only, and do not guarantee member coverage or provider reimbursement.
 The list may not be all-inclusive.

 J9042 – Injection, brentuximab vedotin, 1 mg

 CPT Copyright American Medical Association.
 All rights reserved.
 CPT is a registered trademark of the American Medical Association.

 - Adcetris prescribing information.
 Seattle Genetics, Inc. August 2011.